jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 ## Eleventy (11ty)

-I've switched between using 11ty and Astro for my side projects.
-I love both, the documentation, setup experience, ease-of-use and communities make them a joy to work with.
-However, I find myself having a real affinity with 11ty.
+I've switched between using [11ty](https://www.11ty.dev/) and [Astro](https://astro.build/) for my side projects.
+I love both, the documentation, setup experience, ease-of-use and communities and general developer experience make them a joy to work with.
+However, I find myself having a real affinity with 11ty when it comes to a new build.

 I use Nunjucks as my templating language.
 There are other HTML templating languages out there such as Twig and Liquid that are also great, Nunjucks is just my go-to preference, can't really give many reasons beyond that. using templating languages fits in well with how I like to approach my development.
 Do it, do it right, do it better.